tingerrr/hydra/src/lib.typ

 /// An anchor used to search from.
 When using `hydra` ouside of the page header, this should be
 /// placed inside the header to find the correct searching context. `hydra` always searches from the
-/// last anchor it finds, if and only if it detects it's outside of the top-margin.
+/// last anchor it finds, if and only if it detects that it is outside of the top-margin.
 #let anchor() = [#metadata(()) <hydra-anchor>]

 /// Query for an element within the bounds of its ancestors.